CSCfi/csc-user-guide/docs/support/conda.md

 minimal set of packages, that allow you to run conda commands and install additional packages from different channels.

-All files created by the installer script go under the install root `<condaroot>` that is given at install time.
-By default, which is also a recommended practice, all files installed subsequently with conda go under the same install root.
-The only exception is conda's configuration file, `.condarc`, which goes under user's home directory if user saves any settings with `conda config` command.

 ### Python versions in the install scripts

 You can use python 3 version to install environments with python 2 interpreter,